VarshithaMaddineni/Verilog-Nbit-Adders/README.md

 # Verilog-Nbit-Adders
-Implementing different N bit Adders in Verilog in both Behavioral and Structural Model.
+Implementing different N bit Adders in Verilog.

+The Aim is to implement N bit Ripple Carry Adder and  N bit Carry Look Ahead Adder in both Behavioural and Structural Model.